Housing Information Booklet (CIL)

 Documents attesting to the carrying out of maintenance operations to maintain the energy performance of heating systems may also be attached to CIL.
 For example: a document certifying the maintenance of the boiler.

-In the event of the sale of the dwelling, the owner must hand over the CIL, as it is at the time of the sale, to the purchaser at the latest when signing the authentic instrument sales.
+Yes, in the case of a sale of the dwelling, the owner must hand over the CIL, as it is at the time of the sale, to the purchaser at the latest when signing the authentic instrument sales.

 The purchaser must then certify that the CIL has been delivered to him.
 This certificate must be in the authentic instrument.